-The Airport Division handles the airport operations and oversees the compliance of all airport safety and security measures at the Pohnpei International Airport and of the three additional airstrips in Mwoakilloa, Pingelap and Sapwuahfik Municipalities.
-The Airport Division consists of 21 employees with Mr. Ronald Reyes as the Airport Manager.
+The Airport Division handles the airport operations and oversees the compliance of all international and domestic aviation safety and security standards at the Pohnpei International Airport and the three additional airstrips in Mwoakilloa, Pingelap and Sapwuahfik Municipalities.
+The Airport Division consists of 38 employees with Mr. Ronald Reyes as the Airport Manager.
 The airport division is responsible for the following routine tasks:

-- Daily inspection of airport runway was conducted every time the runway was open for use after closure due to construction works and also within one hour before arrival of any aircraft to ensure that the runway was safe for use.
+- Daily inspection of airport runway is conducted every time the runway is open for use after closure due to construction works and also within one hour before arrival of any aircraft to ensure that the runway is safe for use.

-- Assist users of both Arrival VIP Lounge and Departure VIP Lounge permits to users and stakeholders and ensure that all approved requests are accommodated and proper procedures are followed.
+- Assist, authorize, and issue both Arrival and Departure VIP Lounge permits to users and stakeholders and ensure that all approved requests are facilitated? in accordance to proper procedures.

 - Inspect Airport Terminal areas to ensure that the terminal facility is in an orderly and clean manner.
-Check to ensure that all relevant stakeholders as well as ARFF and AFIS personal were available before arrival of each aircraft, to execute their respective duties.
+Check to ensure that all relevant stakeholders as well as ARFF, Airport Police, and AFIS personnel are available before arrival of each aircraft, to execute their respective duties.

 - Monitor use of air condition units and lights in the Air Terminal to ensure that they are turned on during plane operations and turned them off after operations.

-- Coordinate with Port Control with aircraft movements to ensure that the harbor is cleared of all vessels during aircraft landing and takeoff in accordance to relevant SOP’s.
+- Coordinate with Port Control aircraft movements to ensure that the harbor is cleared of all vessels during aircraft landing and takeoff in accordance to relevant SOP’s.